Glossary

 • Performance: Analysis of device performance in various conditions or operating modes.

-• Power Take Off: Design of device system to convert absorbed energy into a usable form.
+• Power Take Off: Component of a device that converts absorbed energy into a usable form.

 • Structural: Structural design of a device or device component (e.g., blade design, loading).